 This allows the user to view the page content instead of continuously needing to move down the page to get past a big block of navigational links.

-On a larger monitor text blocks can sit next to each other in columns, and actually that is a much easier way to view text on a larger screen.
+On a larger monitor text blocks can sit next to each other in columns and that is a much easier way to view the text on a larger screen.
 It gives more options to the visitor of the site.

 Images should always be organised to resize dependent on the screen size.
 This is why there is always slight confusion when it comes to the physical size and the file size of web images.

 Bootstrap and responsive web design